 Once the bridge is established, you can find the Client Bridge AP on the Clients List.

-The end-system device traffic is connected through GE2 port.
+The end-system device traffic is connected through GE2 port (or ETH/POE port for the single interface).
 The Client Bridge AP communicates with the infrastructure AP on the wireless network.